uidaholib/main-web-redesign_draft/content/covid19/impact.md

     - Non-circulating library materials such as newspapers, magazines, and other periodicals will not be quarantined or sanitized and may therefore pose a higher risk.
 Please use hand sanitizer or wash your hands before and after using these materials.
     - Some items have been removed from circulation altogether due to possible risk, such as board games, microphones, and fabric headphones.
 - Quarantine may affect the delivery or return time for certain materials.
-    - Delivery of Summit and ILL materials will be delayed four days while items are in quarantine.
     - Items returned through book drops or mail will not be checked in for four days after quarantine.
 - Print books on course reserves will still circulate but will be unavailable for four days after each checkout to effectively quarantine.
 Visit the [Course Reserves page]({{ '/services/reserve/' | relative_url }}) for more information.